rupeshmore/toap/README.md

 5. Option to open new browser window instead of within an iframe.
 6. Download the JSON flow file at any point in time.

-## More Info
+## Test Scripts
-1. Sites with multiple iframes will not open within the iframe, it is recommended to open in the new browser.
+All the artillery scripts are recorded under the `flow` folder.

 ## Config
 1. The default browser client is chrome.
-If you need to change the browser option edit `config.json` and change the browser to firefox/IE.
+If you need to change the browser option edit `config.json` and change the `browser` to firefox/IE.
 2. Toap gui runs on port 3001.
 Change the `toapGuiPort` in `config.json` and set to available value.
 3. Toap proxy runs on port 3010.
 Change the `toapProxyPort` in `config.json` and set to available value.

+## Notes
+Comments are only for readability and debugging purpose.
+Comments should be removed from the flow file before running the tests.

+## More Info
+1. Sites with multiple iframes will not open within the iframe, it is recommended switch `ON` to open in the new browser.
+2. If filename exists then it will append to the existing file.

 ## Known Issues
-1. If filename exists then it will append to the existing file.
-2. Websites with 'content-security-policy' will not display correctly within the iframe
+1. Websites with 'content-security-policy' will not display correctly within the iframe

 ## TODO
 1. Better HTTPS support.
-2. Resolve site requests which have 'content-security-policy'.
+2. Resolve requests with 'content-security-policy' headers.

 ## License
 MIT